rackerlabs/docs-cloud-servers/dev-guide/general-api/flavors.rst

 Supported Flavors for Cloud Servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To find the current list of supported flavors, see :ref:`Flavors operations <api-operations-flavors>`.
+To find the current list of supported flavors, see :ref:`Retrieve list of flavors <get-retrieve-list-of-flavors-flavors>`.
 This table shows some of the common supported flavors for next generation Cloud Servers:

 **Table: Supported Flavors for Next Generation Cloud Servers**